MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 ### Implement OAuth

-When a user attempts to use a message action on a newly installed Teams app that uses OAuth, Teams Client makes an invoke request where the app ID is used to check if there's a valid token.
+When a user attempts to use a message action on a newly installed Teams app that uses OAuth, Teams Client makes an invoke request where the app ID is used to check if there's a valid access token.
 If a valid token is available, it triggers the sign-in flow.

-If the token acquisition fails, then it triggers the sign-in flow.
-The Teams Client then renders the OAuth card in a pop-up.
-The end-user signs into the third-party service and authorizes the scope that is being requested.
+If the token acquisition fails, then it triggers the sign-in flow, and the Teams Client then renders the OAuth card in a pop-up.
+The user signs into the third-party service and authorizes the scope that is being requested.
 The 3P authorization server sends an authorization code to the callback URL on the Teams Graph Service (TGS).
 The TGS calls the token URL endpoint on the 3P authorization server and exchanges the code for a token that TGS shares.

 ### Handle errors

-Ensure that the OAuth implementation in your app can handle error cases such as, missing token, expired token, invalid token, user fails to log-in or the permissions isn't granted, if a user closes the dialog box, if the invoke request fails due to a network issue, if the service being is down, if the service unable to fetch app, if endpoint returns anything other than 401 or 403 error, if the resource server returns 401 or 403.
+Ensure that the OAuth implementation in your app can handle error cases such as, missing token, expired token, invalid token, user fails to log-in or the permission isn't granted, user closes the dialog box, invoke request fails due to a network issue, the service is down, the service is unable to fetch the app, endpoint returns any error other than 401 or 403, the resource server returns 401 or 403.

 ## Limitations and best practices

-* After an OAuth configuration is saved, it becomes read-only except for updating the allowed app Id or allowed tenant, the description, and domain.
+* After an OAuth configuration is saved, it becomes read-only, except for updating the allowed app ID or allowed tenant, the description, and the domain.
 * Developers must not update the OAuth configuration frequently, even during the initial development process.
 * If a developer wants to make any changes to configuration such as, adding a scope or authorization URL, they must register a new OAuth configuration, which generates a new unique ID.

 For more information, see the [Microsoft Teams Developer Documentation](https://developer.microsoft.com/en-us/microsoft-teams).

-## Conclusion

-Implementing OAuth 2.0 for API MEs and Plugins in Microsoft Teams enhances the security of your app.
+Implementing OAuth 2.0 for API message extensions and plugins in Microsoft Teams enhances the security of your app.
 It provides a secure way to access user data from third-party applications without exposing user credentials.
 </details>
 <br/>